Jimmy Barry-Murphy: Inter-provincial career

 Barry-Murphy was a regular with the Munster inter-provincial football team between 1974 and 1979.
 After losing out at the semi-final stage in his debut year, he went on to win four Railway Cup winners' medals in-a-row over the next four seasons.
 The quest for a fifth successive title ended with a defeat in the final.

 After leaving the inter-provincial football team Barry-Murphy was picked for three successive seasons as a member of the inter-provincial hurling team.
 He won a Railway Cup winners' medal in that code in his final year on the team in 1981.

 Association football

 Barry-Murphy played association football with his local club, Wilton.
 He also lined out with Cork Celtic, the losing FAI Cup finalists of 1969, and had a successful few months.
+Barry-Murphy is a Celtic supporter.